AI isn’t here to replace your agency.

 “Using this format, rewrite for a spring collection promo with 15% off and 3 new SKUs.”

-2. Build segmentation logic using plain English
+2. Can you build Klaviyo segmentation logic using plain English prompts?

 Segmentation shouldn’t be locked inside the Klaviyo UI.